Yilberth-Arredondo/stgenfe/README.md

 - **Additional Validation**: Enhance form validations and add more secure data handling.
 - **Accessibility Improvements**: Ensure all components are fully accessible following ARIA standards.
 - **Testing**: Incorporate unit tests and integration tests to validate component functionality.
+- **Responsive**: The views are not fully developed to work on every screen size, although some adjustments have been made for certain mobile device